Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 [https://docs.airbyte.com/integrations/sources/google-sheets/](https://docs.airbyte.com/integrations/sources/google-sheets/)

-### Setup SQL
+### Setup SQL (NEED TO UPDATE WITH POSTGRESQL)

 Start SQL in Docker and type the following in the command prompt.

 `docker run --name <container-name> -e -p 3306:3306 MYSQL_ROOT_PASSWORD=<password> -d mysql:latest`

 Write down <password> as you will need it to access the database.
 The username is 'root'.
+NEED TO UPDATE FOR POSTRESQL

 ### Setup Airbyte: